NCJo/CF_web_scraping/README.md

 ## - A Simple Python 3 Images Scraper -

-This code is a work in progress of a simple images scraper that could bypass "I'm Under Attack Mode" (DDoS) of Cloudflare.
+This code is a simple images scraper that could bypass "I'm Under Attack Mode" (DDoS) of Cloudflare.

 ### Prerequisites